jmosbacher/instrosetta-python/README.rst

-Python implementation of the Instrosetta project.
+A Python implementation of the Instrosetta project.

 * Free software: MIT license